FaisalYousuf1/Lab5/README.md

   - If position was 5, then frequencies[5] = frequencies[5] + 1

 After you have counted how many of each letter are in your message, we will save this info to a .csv file.
 Open the file in Excel and create a chart using the data.
-Save the file with the chart and make sure that it is added to your Github repo.
+Save the file with the chart and make sure that it is added to your repl.it files.

 ![Frequency Chart](FrequencyGraph.png)